kyma-project/kyma/docs/05-technical-reference/00-architecture/evnt-01-architecture.md

 ## Eventing Controller

 Eventing Controller manages the internal infrastructure in order to receive an event.
-It watches Subscription Custom Resources.
+It watches Subscription custom resources.
 When an event is received, Eventing Controller dispatches the message to the configured sink.

 ## JetStream